Music Industry’s Battle Against File Sharing (aka Piracy) Heats Up

 My take – in the next post.

-One thought on “Music Industry’s Battle Against File Sharing (aka Piracy) Heats Up
+One response to “Music Industry’s Battle Against File Sharing (aka Piracy) Heats Up”

 A credible analysis by the Institute for Policy Innovation concludes that global music piracy causes $12.5 billion of economic losses every year, which directly accounts for loss in Tax revenues, Corporate income, production taxes & so on….